ayukovt/HRTime/README.md

 ------------

-- Open the .exe file | **NOTE:** at the moment, the .exe has to be running in the background to maintain its functionality
+- Open the .exe file
 - Follow first setup steps (if not done already)
 - Click on the system tray icon to access settings
+> [!IMPORTANT]
+> At the moment, the .exe has to be running in the background to maintain its functionality.\
+> This is planned to be changed in the future